svecosystem/formsnap/sites/docs/content/components/element-field.md

 tagline: Components
 ---

-The `ElementField` component is used to treat each index of an array as a separate form field.
+The `ElementField` component is used to treat each element of an array as a separate form field.
 It's useful when you have a dynamic list of items that you want to treat as separate fields in your form.

-`ElementField`s should be used within the context of a [Field](/docs/components/field) or [Fieldset](/docs/components/fieldset) component and creates its own context to scope the errors and other state of the field.
+`ElementField`s should be used within the context of a [Field](/docs/components/field) or [Fieldset](/docs/components/fieldset) component. `ElementField`s create their own context to scope the errors and other states of the field.

 ## Usage